makersacademy/rps-challenge/README.md

 ###### Game capabilities:

-As a Player I can:
+A Player can:
-- [x] register my name before playing an online game
+- [x] register their name before playing an online game
 - [x] play rock/paper/scissors

 _functionality:_